decktra/model_sandbox/README.md

 ### - Account

 This model represents an user’s account.
-Its main attribute is balance which represents the total amount of money in the user’s account.
+Its main attribute is balance (an integer representing USD cents) which represents the total amount of money in the user’s account.
 Its associations are:

 1. A <code>belongs_to</code> association to User.
 2. A <code>has_many</code> association to Entries, which are the actual money transactions (see more below).